 Visiting Artist Series

 Programming is inclusive of all abilities and levels of experience.
-Many events are open to the Cambridge and Boston area dance communities.
+All events are open to the public, unless indicated differently.
 All class participants must be at least 18 years of age or an undergraduate student.

 Questions?
 Contact us at dance@fas.harvard.edu.